will-english/couchr/docs/journals/will.md

+## 9/16
+Fixed a conflict with unit test error.
+Made the state update the color of icon for deletetion/ removal of a list from the default list.
+State update change for when a movie is deleted from a list.
+## 9/15
+Made the state of the icon color for the default list icons update when the movie is clicked and added to a default list.
 ## 9/14
 Made the add list card functional on the users private list page.
 Helped with various problems.
 ## 9/13